AXREM Constitution

 2 SCOPE

 The scope of AXREM comprises all types of diagnostic imaging, radiotherapy and critical care equipment and solutions, as well as associated IT.
 The conduct of AXREM will afford due consideration to the requirements of the Competition Act, as regulated by the Competition and Markets Authority.
-AXREM has a strict ‘Code of Conduct’ which should be observed by members at all times, including reporting processes on compliance and regulation to ensure strict compliance.
+AXREM has a strict ‘Code of Conduct’ which should be observed by members at all times, and should include reporting processes for compliance, and regulation, to ensure strict adherence.

 3 OBJECTIVES